opf/openproject/docs/release-notes/14-1-0/README.md

 Apart from these features that apply the Meetings module directly, the following changes concerning OpenProject meetings have been made:

-- On work packages, the project name is now shown in the Meetings tab.
+- In work packages, the project name is now shown in the Meetings tab.
 - Calendar widgets on the My Page and project overview pages can now show meetings.

 ![A calendar widget on a project overview page, now showing upcoming meetings](openproject-14-1-meetings-widget-project-overview.png)